DataDog/hiring-engineers/answers.md

 Active UNIX domain sockets (w/o servers)
 ```

-I then went to look at the SQL server directly and make sure that it's working correctly.
+I then went to look at the MySQL server directly in order to make sure that it was working correctly.

-Everything looks ok I ran a few commands and the below is what was seen.
+Everything looked ok, I ran a few commands and the below is what was seen.

 #### SQL code
 ```